Kingdom of Haiti: Background

-From 1791 to 1804, the Haitian revolution against the French colonists raged.
+From 1791 to 1804, the Haitian Revolution against the French colonists raged.
 After the failure of the French expedition of 1803, General Jean-Jacques Dessalines proclaimed Haiti's independence.

 On 8 October 1804, Dessalines was crowned emperor in Cap-Haïtien under the name of Jacques I.

 But very soon, some generals, ambitious to seize power, organized a plot against the emperor, who was finally assassinated by the men of General Alexandre Pétion in an ambush on 17 October 1806, at Pont-Rouge (at the entrance of Port-au-Prince), betrayed by one of his battalion chiefs.

 Afterwards, his generals marched on the capital, abolished the Empire and expelled the imperial family, which had to go into exile.
 Alexandre Pétion proclaimed the Republic and became president.
-But another general, Henri Christophe, broke away and took control of northern Haiti, where he established a separatist government, the State of the North.
+But another general, Henri Christophe, broke away and took control of northern Haiti, where he established a separatist government, the State of Haiti.

-President of the Republic of the North, then president for life and generalissimo, Henri Christophe wanted to legitimize his power as Dessalines had done by re-establishing the empire.
-In conflict with the southern republic of Pétion, he succeeded, after several battles, in securing the borders of his new state.
+Christophe first established himself President of the State of Haiti, subsequently as president for life and generalissimo.
+Christophe wanted to legitimize his power as Dessalines had done by re-establishing the empire.
+After several battles with the republic of Pétion to the south Christophe succeeded in securing the borders of his new state.
 Once some stability was established, Christophe established a constitutional monarchy with himself as monarch.
 He became king of Haiti on 28 March 1811, under the name of Henry I. On 2 June 1811, he was crowned by Grand Archbishop Jean-Baptiste-Joseph Brelle.

+The return of General André Rigaud can also be attributed to the creation of the constitutional monarchy in the North.
+Rigaud returned to Haiti from France and attempted to overthrow Pétion's republic in the South in 1810.
+This had consequences in the North, as the North saw the dissention in the South as proof, in the words of the Councilors of State of northern Haiti, that "republics are fit only for fomenting trouble and bringing about civil war".
+This then contributed to the creation of the constitutional monarchy in the North under Henri Christophe.

 Conflict with the Republic of the South

 Since Haiti was divided in 1807, tensions arose between the Haitians of the north and the south.
 This led to a veritable civil war.
 The tension with the southerners was further intensified with the establishment of the kingdom of the North.
-Alexandre Pétion, as president of the Republic of the South, declared to represent the struggle against tyranny, which would be represented by King Henri.
+Alexandre Pétion, as president of the Republic of the South, declared to represent the struggle against tyranny, which King Henri would represent.
 From 1807 to 1820, neither of the two armies managed to cross the border between the two nations.

 As for King Henri, he denigrated Pétion by asserting that Pétion embodied the false democracy that masks tyranny.
 This declaration was borne out when Pétion proclaimed himself president for life of the South, with the right to designate his successor.